Corps: United States

-The structure of a field corps in the United States Army is not permanent; many of the units that it commands are allocated to it as needed on an ad hoc basis.
+The structure of a field corps in the United States Army is not permanent.
 On the battlefield, the corps is the highest level of the forces that is concerned with actual combat and operational deployment.
 Higher levels of command are concerned with administration rather than operations, at least under current doctrine.
 The corps provides operational direction for the forces under its command.

-As of 2014, the active field corps in the US Army are I Corps ("eye core"), III Corps and XVIII Airborne Corps; their lineages derive from three of the corps formed during World War I (I and III Corps) and World War II (XVIII Airborne Corps).
+As of 2014, the active field corps in the US Army are I Corps, III Corps, and XVIII Airborne Corps; their lineages derive from three of the corps formed during World War I (I and III Corps) and World War II (XVIII Airborne Corps).
 On 12 February 2020, it was announced that the Army was reactivating V Corps to bolster the presence of US forces in Europe.

 American Civil War

 The first field corps in the United States Army were legalized during the American Civil War by an act of Congress on 17 July 1862, although the term had been used previously to refer to any large portion of the army.
-Major General George B. McClellan, for example, planned to organized the Army of the Potomac into corps of two or more divisions and about 25,000 soldiers.
-However he delayed doing so partly for lack of experienced officers and partly for political reasons, until March 1862 when President Lincoln ordered their creation.
+Major General George B. McClellan, for example, planned to organize the Army of the Potomac into corps of two or more divisions and about 25,000 soldiers.
+However, he delayed doing so, partly for lack of experienced officers, and partly for political reasons, until March 1862 when President Lincoln ordered their creation.

-The exact composition of a corps in the Union Army varied during the war, though it usually consisted of between two and six division (on average three) for approximately 36,000 soldiers.
+The exact composition of a corps in the Union Army varied during the war, though it usually consisted of two to six divisions (three on average) for approximately 36,000 soldiers.
 After Ambrose Burnside was given command of the Army of the Potomac in November 1862, he reorganized it into three "grand divisions" of two corps and a cavalry division each, but this structure was abolished when Joseph Hooker took over February 1863.
-This also lead to the creation of a dedicated Cavalry Corps of three divisions and horse artillery assigned to the corps headquarters.
+This also led to the creation of a dedicated Cavalry Corps of three divisions and horse artillery assigned to the corps headquarters.
 In the early years of the war, field artillery was either part of an artillery reserve under direct army control or assigned to individual divisions.
-However, after the Battle of Chancellorsville the divisional artillery was placed under corps control, with each corps assigned a brigade of between four and six batteries commanded by the senior-most artillery officer.
-In general the other field armies tended to model their organization after the Army of the Potomac, including the gradual development of corps.
+However, after the Battle of Chancellorsville the divisional artillery was placed under corps control, with each corps assigned a brigade of four to six batteries commanded by the senior-most artillery officer.
+In general, the other field armies tended to model their organization after the Army of the Potomac, including the gradual development of corps.